top of page

 The Elmar Oliveira International Violin Competition

 The Elmar Oliveira International Violin Competition (EOIVC), a flagship program of the Elevar Foundation, was established by celebrated violinist, Elmar Oliveira, in collaboration with the Lynn University Conservatory of Music in Boca Raton, Florida in 2016.
-The EOIVC is deeply committed to its mission of providing talented violinists, ages 16-32, who are at the start of their careers, with networking, management, public relations, community engagement and concert opportunities in addition to a monetary prize.
+The EOIVC is deeply committed to its mission of providing talented violinists, ages 18-30, who are at the start of their careers, with networking, management, public relations, community engagement and concert opportunities in addition to a monetary prize.
 These long-term career development tools reach well beyond financial support, actively demonstrating the strong dedication of the EOIVC to cultivating and nurturing developing musicians as well as encouraging them to engage with the communities they serve.

 EOIVC jurists are selected personally by Elmar Oliveira for their unequivocal support for the development of young musicians.
-Past juries have included many of today’s most esteemed violinists such as Andrés Cárdenes (2017, 2020, Chairman of the Jury 2023), Charles Castleman (2017), David Cerone (Chairman of the Jury 2020 alternate jurist in 2023), Scott Flavin (2023), Alexander Gilman (2017), Gudny Gudmundsdottir (2017), Daniel Heifetz (Chairman of the Jury, 2017), Ilya Kaler (2017, 2020, 2023), Ida Kavafian (2023), Sung-Ju Lee (2020), Silvia Marcovici (2020), Irina Muresanu (2023), Gerardo Ribeiro (2020), Barry Shiffman (2020, 2023), Almita Vamos (2023), Vera Tsu Wei-ling (2017), Kathleen Winkler (2020) and Peter Zazofsky (2023).
+Past juries have included many of today’s most esteemed violinists such as Andrés Cárdenes (2017, 2020, Chairman of the Jury 2023), Charles Castleman (2017), David Cerone (Chairman of the Jury 2020 alternate jurist in 2023), Scott Flavin (2023), Alexander Gilman (2017), Gudny Gudmundsdottir (2017), Daniel Heifetz (Chairman of the Jury, 2017), Ilya Kaler (2017, 2020, 2023 and 2026), Ida Kavafian (2023), Sung-Ju Lee (2020), Silvia Marcovici (2020), Irina Muresanu (2023), Gerardo Ribeiro (2020), Barry Shiffman (2020, 2023), Almita Vamos (2023), Vera Tsu Wei-ling (2017), Kathleen Winkler (2020) and Peter Zazofsky (2023).

 Demonstrating the EOIVC’s deep commitment to serving the community, all EOIVC 2020 finalists were required to participate in the Community Engagement Round.
 To date, the EOIVC is the only competition of its kind to host community engagement as part of its competitive process.
 Due to the ongoing pandemic, EOIVC 2023 did not have a community engagement round as part of its two-week competitive process, however plans are currently being developed to ensure that this important staple of the EOIVC’s philosophy is continued in subsequent competitions.

-EOIVC Competitors
+EOIVC Winners

 Hina Khuong-Huu (18, France / Japan / United States, 1st Prize, 2023)